samaradw/pin7/README.md

 - **Who is this for**: Repository maintainers, open source contributors, community managers, project leads, new GitHub users.
 - **What you'll learn**: How to create and pin discussions, how to mark replies as answers, how to update priorities by unpinning threads.
 - **What you'll build**: A clear and organized Discussions board with pinned topics and marked solutions.
 - **Prerequisites**: Familiarity with basic GitHub navigation.
-Recommended: [Introduction to GitHub](https://github.com/skills/introduction-to-github).
+We recommend taking [Introduction to GitHub](https://github.com/skills/introduction-to-github) prior to this course.
 - **How long**: About 15–20 minutes to complete.

 In this course, you will: